Ultra123-hub/Uber-Sales-Analytics/README.md

 ### 3. Distribution of Vehicle Type
 ![](vehicle_type.png)

+It can be observed that Auto brands have the largest market operations in the Uber business followed by Go Mini and Go Sedan.

 ### 3. Booking Value by Vehicle Type
 ![](booking_value_by_vehicle_type.png)

+However it can be gleaned that Auto brands have the highest booking value, followed by Bike and Go Mini.
+Despite Go Sedan having higher number of vehicles around, its booking value only amounts to $13,022,441.0

 ### 4. Payment by Credit Card Method
 ![](booking_value_by_payment.png)

+It can be observed that about 60% of the total payments received were through Unified Payment Systems, followed by payment in cash (17.9%) and Credit card (7.2%).